section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 ![delete book mutation](/engineering-education/how-to-build-graphql-apis-with-expressjs-and-typescript/delete-book-mutation.png)

-If we pass invalid data, the request will not be processed, since GraphQL validates before processing a request.
+If we pass invalid data, the request will not be processed since GraphQL validates it before processing a request.

-## Integrating database to the API
+### Integrating database to the API
 This section deals with adding MongoDB and Mongoose to our application.

-You can use a remote [MongoDB](https://www.mongodb.com/cloud/atlas/register) database if you don't have MongoDB locally.
+If you don't have MongoDB locally, you can use a remote [MongoDB](https://www.mongodb.com/cloud/atlas/register) database.

 If you want to play around with MongoDB, you can try out MongoDB queries with test data on this [website](https://www.humongous.io/app/playground/mongodb).